sergedroz/cbfeeds/README.md

 * The 'name' field must not include spaces or special characters.
 Typically, it should be unique per-feed on a single server.
 * The 'category' field was introduced in Carbon Black version 5.1
 * Examples of common categories include "Detonation", "Network Integration", and "Open Source Threat Intelligence"
+* The 'icon_small' field was introduced in Carbon Black version 5.1
+* The 'icon_small' image should be 50x50 pixels

 An example `feedinfo` structure, from the example_tor.py script: